galactixx/cryogrid-net/README.md

 # CryogridNet

-A neural network that automatically detects the center coordinates of each slot in a grid box used for CRYO-EM protein freezing.
-Uses U-Net with MobileNetV2 backbone to predict four slot centers (left, top, right, bottom) via heatmap regression.
+A series of neural networks that automatically detect the center coordinates of each slot in a grid box used for CRYO-EM protein freezing.
+Provided are U-Net models with a MobileNetV2 or DenseNet121 pretrained encoder to predict four slot centers via heatmap regression.

 ## Installation